Superrehtard/old_diaspora_wiki/Roadmap.md

 - Twitter-style API for posting and searching public posts.
 - Services integration: attach services to particular aspects.
 - Server to server authentication:  Right now Diaspora is push-only.
-We need servers to authenticate with each other to pull data in, and to delegate that authentication to the browser to avoid replicating large files like photos.
-This should probably involve token-authenticable in devise.
+We need servers to authenticate with each other to pull data in.
 - Refining aspects - having people only in the public group, a Twitter-style follow model, etc.
 - More standards compliance: for instance, we have a salmon implementation, but it's not tested against the spec yet.
 It should be made compliant with the salmon spec.